CyVerse-learning-materials/astrocontainers_workshop_2018/instructions_reporting/instructors.rst

 **Technical info re adding content to the Web site**

-All the Container Camp workshop tutorials are stored on `GitHub <https://github.com/CyVerse-learning-materials/astrocontainers_workshop_2018>`_.
+All the AstroContainers Workshop tutorials are stored on `GitHub <https://github.com/CyVerse-learning-materials/astrocontainers_workshop_2018>`_.

 We will use `GitHub Flow <https://guides.github.com/introduction/flow/>`_ for updates: from the command line,

-	- fork container camp repository;
+	- fork astrocontainers repository;
 	- edit, change, add, etc;
 	- submit a PR;
 	- when ready to review & merge say 'ready for review & merge @cc2018'.